jordanbrock/jordanbrock.github.com/_posts/2005-05-15-50-things-a-foodie-must-do.markdown

 ---

-p.
  From the Observer, <a href="http://observer.guardian.co.uk/foodmonthly/story/0,9950,1481375,00.html">50 Things a Foodie Must Do</a>

-	p.
 Particularly keen on peeing against a glass wall in Hong Kong, and the one on the steak.
 Oh, and whizzing my hot parcel off to the beach.